PowerShellCrack/PSAutopilotTimeZoneSelectorUI/README.md

 ## Overview

-I wrote this UI in PowerShell for devices to users to change the time zone on the device.
-This was originally intended for a user to select their timezone on first logon.
+I wrote this UI in PowerShell for users to change the time zone on their device.
+This was originally intended for a user to select their time zone on first logon right after AutoPilot ESP.
 I wanted the this to popup to look and feel like something from Windows Out-of-Box-Experience (OOBE).

 Simple
 ![Alt_text](.images/original.PNG)